Federated Multi-Armed Bandits Under Byzantine Attacks: Conclusion and Future Work

-We have proposed a robust median-of-means-based algorithm, Fed-MoM-UCB, to operate in a federated multi-armed bandit framework where Byzantine clients threaten the performance.
-We showed that when at most half the client pool consists of Byzantine clients, it is possible to maintain robustness and provide an upper bound on the cumulative regret while also considering the communication cost, a primary bottleneck of the federated learning systems.
-We showed that coping with the Byzantine clients via a median-based estimator comes at the cost of an unavoidable error margin caused by the non-increasing size of the client groups.
-We showed that recruiting more clients does not solve that problem, and we derived an expression for the required number of clients necessary to provide high probability guarantees on the cumulative regret.
-We thoroughly investigated the interplay between the different algorithm parameters and performance metrics.
-Finally, we compared Fed-MoM-UCB's performance against Fed2-UCB's and confirmed its effectiveness under Byzantine attacks.
-Interesting future work includes a detailed investigation on reducing the error margin emanating from client sampling while retaining robustness against adversaries.
+We focused on the problem of identifying $\beta$-optimal arms in a federated multi-armed bandit setting under model heterogeneity and Byzantine attacks, and proposed a robust median-of-means-based algorithm, Fed-MoM-UCB.
+We showed that when less than half of the clients are Byzantine, it is possible to maintain robustness while minimizing communication cost; thereby achieving low regret.
+We showed that our algorithm guarantees the elimination of arms with suboptimality gaps greater than a discernibility margin emerging from the size of the client groups, and gave $(\beta, \delta)$-PAC sample complexity results.
+We argued that recruiting more clients does not solve that problem, and we derived an expression for the required number of clients necessary to provide high probability guarantees on the regret and the sample complexity results.
+Finally, we evaluated the performance of Fed-MoM-UCB by comparing it with two other algorithms: one based on a trimmed mean approach, which we refer to as Fed-Trim-UCB, and the other known as Fed2-UCB.
+Our analysis confirmed the effectiveness of Fed-MoM-UCB.
+Interesting future work includes a detailed investigation on reducing the discernibility margin emanating from client sampling while retaining robustness against adversaries.